Rio Tinto, Turquoise Hill reach deal on Oyu Tolgoi expansion

 Oyu Tolgoi, one of the world’s largest-known copper and gold deposits, is 34% owned by the Mongolian government with the rest held by Turquoise Hill, in which Rio owns a 50.8% stake.

-The government has also sought to cancel the deal underpinning the mine’s underground expansion, saying rising costs and project delays had eroded their expected benefits.
+The government has also sought to cancel the deal underpinning the mine’s underground expansion. nL1N2KE22P]

-Reporting by Nikhil Kurian Nainan in Bengaluru; editing by Rashmi Aich and Jason Neely
+Reporting by Nikhil Kurian Nainan in Bengaluru and Melanie Burton in Melbourne; additional reporting by Jeff Lewis in Toronto; editing by Rashmi Aich and Jason Neely and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.